pratikdas/my_articles/step-functions.md

   }
 }
 ```
-Our state machine definition in ASL contains a collection of `state` objects.
-It has the following mandatory fields:
-* `States`: This field contains a set of `state` objects.
-Each element of the set is a key-value pair with the name of the state as `key` and an associated `state` object as the value.
-* `StartAt`: This field contains the name of one of the state objects in the `States` collection from where the state machine will start execution.

 This structure has the `States` field containing the collection of all the state objects with names like: `check inventory`, `cancel order`, `update inventory`, etc. The value of the field: `StartAt` is `check inventory` which means that the state machine starts execution from the state named `check inventory`.

 Each state object has a `Type` attribute for the type of the state and a `Next` attribute.
 The `Next` attribute contains the name of the next state that the state machine will execute.

 Other attributes of the state object are dependent on the type of the state.
 In this example, for each of the states of type `Task`, we have defined an attribute `Resource` with a value of `arn:aws:states:::lambda:invoke` to represent the API to be called.
+The `Resource` attribute takes an ARN of the AWS service to be invoked which has the format:
+`arn:aws:states:::aws-sdk:serviceName:apiAction.[serviceIntegrationPattern]`.
+The `serviceIntegrationPattern` suffix in this format can take one of the values:
+1. `.sync`: When we use `.sync` as the suffix, Step Functions wait for a request to complete before progressing to the next state.
+2. `.waitForTaskToken`: When we use this integration pattern, we can pause Step Functions indefinitely, and wait for an external process or workflow to complete
+3. Empty: If this suffix is omitted, the integration pattern is of type request-response which means the Step Functions wait for an HTTP response before progress to the next state.
+All our Lambda functions will be invoked in this way since we have not provided any suffix for `serviceIntegrationPattern` in the `Resource` attribute.

 We have defined the parameters of the API in an attribute `Parameters` which takes a set of key-value pairs.